neilbaldwin/VOLDRED/Readme.md

 The cluster of buttons below the Oscillator Level radial control various options and modes for linked editing and randomisation.
 See [Layers: Linked Editing](#layers-linked-editing) and [Randomisation and Initialisation](#randomisation-and-initialisation) for more details.

-The button in the top-left corner is to reload the current Part from the currently selected Kit.
-More on this later.
+The button in the top-left corner is to open the Controller Window.
+See [Controller Window](#controller-window) for details.

 ### Part FX and Waveguide